About us

 Visitors and relatives

-We are a very busy clinical area and so we ask that you come alone, unless you need the support of a relative or carer.
-In this case you may have one person that waits with you.
+We are a very busy clinical area with limited seating therefore we ask that you come alone.
+If you require the support of a relative or carer please discuss with the nurse in charge prior to your visit.

 What happens during your visit